Honestly, who doesn’t like games or stuff that makes things interesting and more engaging; use contests and giveaways to pull in the crowd.

 2. Establish the Goals of Your Contest

-There’s a bunch of goals that you can put up for your contest.
+There are a bunch of goals that you can put up for your contest.

 Measurable items include: